 [b] Setbacks shall be construed as minimum distances.
 Greater setbacks are permitted, provided that the specific distances and design relate to the architecture of the subject building elevation, and further provided that the setback area is heavily treated with a combination of elements designated by an asterisk (*).
 Setbacks shall not apply to vacated rights-of-way.

-[c] Awnings and canopies servicing street-level commercial space may extend into a public right-of-way at a distance approved by the Planning Board or Zoning Board of Adjustment, as applicable.
+[c] Awnings and canopies servicing street-level commercial space may extend into a public right-of-way at a distance approved by the Planning Board, as applicable.

 [i] Awnings, canopies* and porte cocheres.*